Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/06-non-blocking-communication.md

 {: .callout}

 By effectively utilizing non-blocking communication, we can develop applications that scale significantly better during intensive communication.
-However, this comes with the trade-off of increased conceptual and code complexity.
-Since non-blocking communication doesn't keep control until the communication finishes, we don't actually know if a communication has finished, unless we check; this is usually referred to as synchronisation, as we have to keep ranks in sync to ensure they have the correct data.
-So whilst our program continues to do other work, it also has to keep pinging to see if the communication has finished, keeping ranks synchronised.
-If we check too often, or don't have enough tasks to "fill in the gaps", then there is no advantage to using non-blocking communication and we may replace communication overheads with synchronisation!
+However, this comes with the trade-off of both increased conceptual and code complexity.
+Since non-blocking communication doesn't keep control until the communication finishes, we don't actually know if a communication has finished unless we check; this is usually referred to as synchronisation, as we have to keep ranks in sync to ensure they have the correct data.
+So whilst our program continues to do other work, it also has to keep pinging to see if the communication has finished, to ensure ranks are synchronised.
+If we check too often, or don't have enough tasks to "fill in the gaps", then there is no advantage to using non-blocking communication and we may replace communication overheads with time spent keeping ranks in sync!
 It is not always clear cut or predictable if non-blocking communication will improve performance.
-For example, if one ranks depends on the data of another rank, and there is no work for it to do, that rank will wait around until the data is ready, as illustrated in the diagram below, making that non-blocking communication effectively a blocking communication.
-Therefore unless code is structured to take advantage of being able to overlap communication with computation, non-blocking communication adds complexity to our code for no gain.
+For example, if one ranks depends on the data of another, and there are no tasks for it to do whilst it waits, that rank will wait around until the data is ready, as illustrated in the diagram below.
+This essentially makes that non-blocking communication a blocking communication.
+Therefore unless our code is structured to take advantage of being able to overlap communication with computation, non-blocking communication adds complexity to our code for no gain.

 <img src="fig/non-blocking-wait-data.png" alt="Non-blocking communication with data dependency" height="250"/>